 Early-to-mid 18th c.
 Bronze with enameled cloisonné; lively sculpted bronze Fu-dogs and dragon heads.
 7.5″h, 8″ w, 3″ d.

-This incense burner is rare.
-It is made of bronze and has an insert of cloisonné panel on opposite sides of the body.
+This incense burner is made of bronze and has an insert of cloisonné panel on opposite sides of the body.
 The burner is distinguished by a metal domed-lid topped by a big, superbly sculpted fierce-looking bronze Fu-dog perched on a sea of openwork clouds that take on the shape of the “lingzhi” (the sacred fungus symbolizing longevity and immortality), two equally lively small Fu-dogs climbing the sides as handles, and four dragon heads as legs.
 The Fu-dog is the protector of the god Fu, and the emblem of valor and energy.

-The long sides of the rectangular box have inserts of cloisonné panels decorated with scenes of flowers and birds.
+Each long side of the rectangular box have inserts of cloisonné panels decorated with scenes of flowers and birds.
 One panel shows a phoenix perched on a paulownia tree (once known in China as The Princess Tree as it takes on the name of a past Russian princess), and the other panel a crane flying towards a peony bush.
 These are emblems of nobility.
 The light blue cloisonné enamel surface has a matte finish and shows tiny dark pits which are caused by gas escaping from the bronze during firing.
 This is a characteristic of early enamelware when the technique of firing was not perfected.
-Inside the box are two short wood rods stretching half way up the sides, probably for the purpose of holding up a dish of incense.
+Inside the box are two short wood rods stretching half-way up the sides for the purpose of holding up a dish of incense.